 Is it possible to access Instagram in China in 2019?
-Even though Instagram has been blocked since the middle of 2016, I still remain an regular Instagram user, so I can tell you from experience that it’s entirely possible…as long as you’re prepared.
+Even though Instagram has been blocked since the middle of 2016, I still remain a regular Instagram user, so I can tell you from experience that it’s entirely possible…as long as you’re prepared.
 Here’s a quick explanation of what you need to know if you want to use Instagram in China.

 Other social sites such as Facebook, Twitter and Gmail have also been axed by the powers-that-be in Beijing.
 There are plenty of other websites and apps that are blocked in China.

 Instagram is slightly different than most social networks, however, since almost all of Instagram functions on mobile devices only.